Selling a Consumer & Retail Business in London

 Sector-specific signals

-- Buyer universe: Strategic Consumer Groups, with buyer interest shaped by Large FMCG companies, retailer groups, and consumer conglomerates acquiring brands, capabilities, or market positions.
+- Buyer universe: Strategic Consumer Groups, with buyer interest shaped by Consumer goods companies, retailers, category leaders, and consumer conglomerates acquiring brands, product capability, customer relationships, retail access, or category positions that fit an existing portfolio.

 Transaction implications